Cardinals vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Recent Betting Performance

-- The Cardinals have been the underdog just one time in the past 10 contests and lost that game.
+- The Cardinals have played as the favorite in eight of their past 10 games and won four of those contests.

 Cardinals Betting Records & Stats